 RELATED: Click HERE to learn how to pivot outside corners.

-Grading, clipping, notching, and trimming occur AFTER a garment has been sewn together and facings or lining have been attached.
+Grading, clipping, and notching occur AFTER a garment has been sewn together and facings or lining have been attached.

 These are some of the essential skills you need to sew garments that are finished to perfection.